armandojaleo/CosmoEmbedings/README.md

-# CosmicEmbeddings
+# CosmoEmbeddings

 **The first decentralized semantic network for AIs built on embeddings.**

-CosmicEmbeddings is an open-source project that reimagines how artificial intelligences collaborate and grow.
-Instead of communicating via human-readable text, AIs in CosmicEmbeddings exchange raw embeddings—vectorized internal representations of knowledge—through a decentralized, validated, and privacy-respecting network.
+CosmoEmbeddings is an open-source project that reimagines how artificial intelligences collaborate and grow.
+Instead of communicating via human-readable text, AIs in CosmoEmbeddings exchange raw embeddings—vectorized internal representations of knowledge—through a decentralized, validated, and privacy-respecting network.

 ---